lemaoliu/lemaoliu.github.io/index.md

 I have some intern positions available at NLP center, Tencent AI Lab.
 If you have any interests, welcome to drop me an email.

 ### Selected Publications
+- Guanlin Li, Lemao Liu, Xintong Li, Conghui Zhu, Tiejun Zhao, and Shuming Shi.
+Understanding and Improving Hidden Representations for Neural Machine Translation.
+Proceedings of NAACL 2019. [to appear].

 - Mengzhou Xia, Guoping Huang, Lemao Liu, and Shuming Shi.
 Graph-based Translation Memory for Neural Machine Translation.
-Proceedings of AAAI 2019. [to appear].
+Proceedings of AAAI 2019.

 - Lianhui Qin, Lemao Liu, Victoria Bi, Yan Wang, Xiaojiang Liu, Zhiting Hu, Hai Zhao and Shuming Shi.
 Automatic Article Commenting: the Task and Dataset.
 Proceedings of ACL 2018. (short)